WISCENTD-UPC/d2-ui/README.md

     * Simple components: Whatever components we passthrough to Material UI
     * Complex components: Built from multiple simple components; can be deployed as standalone packages, may introduce other dependencies, may get external data, etc.
     * Style: Provides a DHIS2 skin as the default skin

+- Porting relevant `d2-ui` components (app-header, etc.) can be done on a need-based basis.

 # Alternative approaches